NicolasWebDev/dotfiles/vim/bundle/YouCompleteMe/README.md

 look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.

-### FreeBSD/OpenBSD Installation
+### FreeBSD/OpenBSD

 Please refer to the full Installation Guide below; the following commands are provided on a best-effort basis and may not work for you.
 OpenBSD / FreeBSD are not officially supported platforms by YCM.

-Make sure you have Vim 7.3.598 with python2 support.
+Make sure you have Vim 7.3.598 with Python 2 or Python 3 support.

 OpenBSD 5.5 and later have a Vim that's recent enough.
 You can see the version of Vim installed by running `vim --version`.